*This is an excerpt from my book Street Cop. It is full of true stories from my law enforcement career!

 While we were arresting George, Randy and I both observed that he was very, very drunk.
 Randy went ahead and charged him with Driving Under the Influence and several other traffic charges.
 He registered .30 grams on the intoximeter.
 That is a staggering number.
 It is over three times the legal limit.
 Randy would transport George to police headquarters where the detectives could interview him.
 I would stay at the crime scene until CSI was finished processing it and the investigators who were on scene had finished interviewing witnesses.

 On the way to the headquarters, George told Officer Randy, “Freddie was drunk and had been threatening me and Daddy with that gun.
 When he come at me with the gun, I hit him with the ax.”
 George was initially booked on Aggravated Battery, as well as the traffic charges.

 Freddie managed to hold on to life for about three weeks before he died.
 George’s charges were then upgraded to Murder.
 When his case went to trial a few months later, his lawyer said that he was going to plead that he acted in self defense.
 All the evidence, however, indicated that Freddie was asleep on the couch when George hit him with the ax.
 In the end, just before the trial started, George pleaded guilty to Murder.
 He received a Life Sentence, which is a bit deceiving.
 George was eligible for Parole after seven years.
 In reality, he served less than ten years, and as far as I know is back home in Buford, minus his brother.

 If you enjoyed this book excerpt and want to read more true police stories check out Street Cop!

-David and Annie have been serving the Lord in the US, South America, and beyond since he retired from the police department.
+David and Annie have been serving the Lord in the US, India, South America, and beyond since he retired from the police department.
 They are training leaders and helping plant churches.
 You can be a part of the their ministry.
 Just click here to get involved.
 Thanks so much!